Frequently Asked Questions (FAQ)

 V2.What's the difference between the three language versions of STGuru?

-A: The fundamental functions of three language versions are just the same.
-They differ in UI language, installation language and documentation language.
+A: Except that the Standard Edition supports command line commands, the fundamental functions of three language versions are the same.
+Besides, they differ in UI language, installation language and documentation language.
+A summary of the differences are listed below:

 Code Conversion (C)